belowelo/smart-lit-review/README.md

   these search results are then tiered/internally ordered (within the tiers) via overlap count, citation count, board membership of authors, and recency.

   ## disclosure
-  the creation of this tool was LLM-assisted (what isn't nowadays, really :/) and is not intended for commercial distribution or use!
+  the creation of this tool (mostly python-scripting) was LLM-assisted (what isn't nowadays, really :/) and is not intended for commercial distribution or use!

   i utilized my former institution's LLM subscription with the intention of creating a reusable script to replace the usecases of LLM by some scholars in my department in order to minimize dependency and optimize usage overall.